Skip to content

 Why Should You Visit 90-Mile Beach?

-With our list of the best things to do in New Zealand, this place should undoubtedly be at the top of them.
-With sunny beaches, spectacular crystalline water, and breathtaking visits over the Pacific ocean, 90-Mile Beach should be our pick of the must-see attractions on this stunning island.
+With our list of the best things to do in New Zealand, this place should undoubtedly be at the top.
+With sunny beaches, spectacular crystalline water, and breathtaking visits over the Pacific Ocean, 90-Mile Beach should be our pick of the must-see attractions on this stunning island.
 Located in

 Karikari Peninsula, you can walk along the Beach and its mainland to enjoy its tranquil atmosphere on one of the longest coastlines in New Zealand.